Moduli of Distributions via Singular Schemes: Introduction

-The theory of distributions and foliations has its origins in the studies of nineteenth-century mathematicians such as Grassmann, Jacobi, Clebsch, Cartan and Frobenius.
-They were motivated by the fundamental work due to Pfaff, who proposed a geometric approach to the study of differential equations, see \cite[Chapter III]{For}.
-The qualitative study of foliations induced by polynomial differential equations was investigated by Poincaré, Darboux, Painlevé.
-In modern terminology, this corresponds to the study of codimension one holomorphic foliations on complex projective spaces.
-The classification and description of spaces of codimension one foliations on projective spaces, which are of induced by polynomial differential 1-forms, have been initiated by Jouanolou \cite{Jou} (degrees 0 and 1) and Cerveau and Lins Neto \cite{CLN} (degree 2).
-This is still a very active area of research.
+The theory of distributions has its origins in the studies of nineteenth-century mathematicians such as Clebsch, Darboux, Frobenius, Grassmann and Jacobi.
+They were motivated by the fundamental work of Pfaff, who proposed a geometric approach to the study of differential equations, see \cite{For,Hawkins}.
+When a distribution is integrable, in Frobenius's sense, it defines a foliation, whose study also goes back to the qualitative theory of differential equations initiated by Poincaré, Darboux and Painlevé.
+Since then, these theories have developed into many distinct interesting active areas of research.

+In this paper we are interested in the study of families of distributions on algebraic varieties.
+A distribution $\sF$ on a scheme $X$, over a field $\kappa$, may be defined by a subsheaf $T_\sF\hookrightarrow TX$, called the tangent sheaf of $\sF$.
+In the integrable case, this has been initiated by Jouanolou \cite{Jou} with the description of the spaces of codimension one foliations on complex projective spaces, of degrees $0$ and $1$, see Section \ref{sec:fam} for the definition of degree.
+Later Cerveau and Lins Neto \cite{CLN} described the case of degree $2$.
+Recently, a partial classification in degree $3$ was obtained in \cite{CLPdeg3}.
+These works rely on a naive definition of moduli.

-A systematic study of (not necessarily integrable) distributions was more recently initiated in \cite{CCJ}.
-The authors showed that there exists a quasi-projective moduli scheme $\dd^{P}(X)$ that parametrizes isomorphism classes of distributions on $X$ for which the Hilbert polynomial of $T_\sF$ is equal to $P$; a more detailed description of $\dd^{P}(X)$ is given in Section \ref{sec:fam} below, where we also address some technical issues.
-In addition, they proved that there exists a the forgetful morphism
+A systematic study of flat families of (not necessarily integrable) distributions was recently initiated in \cite{CCJ}, see also \cite{QUAL}.
+The authors of \cite{CCJ} showed that there exists a quasi-projective variety $\dd^{P}(X)$ that parametrizes isomorphism classes of distributions, on a complex projective manifold $X$, whose tangent sheaves have a fixed Hilbert polynomial $P$; a more detailed description of $\dd^{P}(X)$ is given in Section \ref{sec:fam} below, where we also address some technical issues.
+In addition, they successfully described certain moduli spaces of codimension one distributions, see \cite[Section 11]{CCJ}, using a forgetful map to the moduli space of sheaves.

-where $M^P$ denotes the moduli space of stable reflexive sheaves with the same Hilbert polynomial $P$.
-This technique was successfully applied to the description of certain moduli spaces of distributions, see \cite[Section 11]{CCJ}.

-However, this approach is limited by the assumption that the tangent sheaf is stable.
-Such hypothesis fails, for instance, when $T_\sF$ splits a sum of line bundles.
-Furthermore, even then $T_\sF$ is stable, the geometry of the moduli space $M^P$ may not be well understood.